Baidah Sultanate: History

+World War I

 On 2 February 1915, during World War I, the Ottoman Empire invaded the Baidah Sultanate.
 The Haushabi sent a large force in support of the Baidah Sultan.
 By the 13th, the Baidah had routed the Ottomans and captured their tents and ammunition.
-Sometime before the 20th, the Ottomans returned and raided Baidah's outlying villages, before being chased away by a Baidahn force of 1,000 troops, suffering 10 killed and many wounded, as well as losing 3 camels filled with ammunition, shells and tents.
+Sometime before the 20th, the Ottomans returned and raided Baidah's outlying villages, before being chased away by a Baidahni force of 1,000 troops, suffering 10 killed and many wounded, as well as losing 3 camels filled with ammunition, shells and tents.
 The Baidah Sultan expected that the Ottomans would invade again and declared to Britain his intention to defend his country to the last.
 On his request, Britain sent him ammunition.

 On 21 March 1916, Zaidi forces loyal to the Ottoman Empire launched another offensive into the Baidah Sultanate, intending to use Baidah as a springboard for further offensives onto Shihr and Mukalla.
 Recognizing the threat posed, Britain sent 200 rifles and 30,000 rounds of ammunition to the Baidah Sultan in support.
 The attack ultimately failed.

-British documents from the 1920s and 1930s continue to mention an independent Baidah Sultanate.

-In 1930, the Mutawakkilite Kingdom of Yemen conquered the Baidah sultanate.